 Other Catalan Government’s Ministries contribute as well to RDI policies within their respective fields of competency.

-The Agreement is a shared mid-long term vision (2020), with the aim to guarantee a commitment so as to ensure security and stability in research and innovation policies, independently of the composition of governments and management of the institutions involved, and to enable action by all stakeholders towards a common vision.
+is a shared mid-long term vision (2020), with the aim to guarantee a commitment so as to ensure security and stability in research and innovation policies, independently of the composition of governments and management of the institutions involved, and to enable action by all stakeholders towards a common vision.
 It states 5 strategic challenges: talent; cutting-edge research; systematic innovation; internationalisation of RDI; and socialisation of RDI.
 It also defines 3 driving challenges: focalisation and prioritisation of RDI; better governance; and increasing RDI investment.

 RIS3CAT, Research and Innovation Strategy for Smart Specialisation of Catalonia